Flucus/Matching-Game/README.md

 # Matching-Game

-This is a matching game, which is made by Android Studio.
-The objective of the game is to match pairs of buttons as quickly as possible while keeping track of move counts.
-Upon launching the application and selecting the 'Play' button, users are presented with a game board consisting of buttons arranged in a grid.
-Each button contains a randomly assigned emoji.
-The goal is to find and match all the pairs by tapping the buttons.
-When users tap two buttons, the emojis they contain are revealed.
-If the buttons form a matching pair, they disappear, reducing the number of buttons left to uncover.
-Users continue tapping buttons, finding matches, and gradually revealing more pairs.
-The application tracks users' move counts and timer, displaying them at the top of the screen.
-Users are encouraged to complete the game with as few moves as possible to improve their score and challenge themselves.
-Once all pairs are successfully matched, the result is displayed, and users can choose to continue playing a new game by selecting the 'Continue' button.
-To review their progress and view previous records, users can access the 'Your Records' section on the main menu.
-This feature retrieves data from the Games Log table in the local database, enabling users to analyze their performance over time.
+## Introduction
+Matching-Game is a fun and engaging puzzle game developed for Android using Android Studio.
+The game challenges players to match pairs of emojis under a time constraint, promoting quick thinking and memory skills.

+## Gameplay
+The game presents a grid of buttons, each hiding a random emoji.
+Players tap to reveal the emoji and must remember its location to match it with its pair.
+Matched pairs disappear, and the goal is to clear the board.

+## Features
+- A dynamic grid of buttons with random emojis
+- A move counter and timer to track performance
+- A 'Your Records' section to view past scores
+- Persistent data storage for game records

+## How to Play
+1. Launch the app and hit 'Play'.
+2. Tap buttons to reveal emojis.
+3. Find and match all pairs to win.
+4. Aim for the lowest move count to improve your score.

+## Records and Scoring
+Your move count and time taken are tracked for each game.
+After completing the game, your result is displayed, and you can compare it to previous attempts in the 'Your Records' section.

+## Getting Started
+Clone the repo and import the project into Android Studio.
+Ensure you have the latest SDK installed for the best experience.

+## License
+This project is licensed under the Apache-2.0 license - see the [LICENSE.md](LICENSE.md) file for details.

+## Contact
+For any questions or suggestions, please open an issue on the GitHub repository or contact the me directly.